 Certain underlying medical conditions may be the cause of heart palpitations.
 These include:

 - low blood sugar

 - loss of blood

-Hormonal changes are another possible cause of heart palpitations.
+Hormonal changes are another possible cause.
 Changes in hormone levels may result from:

 - menstrual periods